tauqeerali1/BudgetHub/README.md

 Income and Expence Tracker - Budget Hub

 1) Create Voice Powered Budget Tracker using React App.
-3) Application track your income, expence, total balance and show graphs automatically.
+3) It tracks income, expence, total balance and also show graphs of them.
-4) Add voice capabilities applications using Speechly and Integreated google-pay button with Local Storage to save data
+4) Added voice capabilities in this applications using Speechly and Integreated google-pay payment gateway button with Local Storage to save data
 5) Add, delete and categorize all your incomes/expenses with your voice and track your budget at ease.